 Does it ever feel like your nerves are on fire and yet you can’t find any physical reason for your pain?
 As it turns out, depression and pain often co-exist.

 These two symptoms don’t have clear cause-and-effect relationship, but it’s important to evaluate them together, especially if your doctor recommends medication.

-Some research suggests that using anti-depressants may not only help relieve depression, but can also act as an analgesic, combatting pain.
+Some research that using anti-depressants may not only help relieve depression, but can also act as an analgesic, combatting pain.

 3. Back pain or aching muscles all over